Should Cities Make Public Transport Free?

 However, the idea has not won unanimous backing in Boston.
 Mayor Marty Walsh has exhibited caution over the financial feasibility of the scheme, while MBTA Advisor Board deputy director Brian Kane, who oversees the system’s expenditures, was quoted by The New York Times as saying “there’s no such thing as free.
 Someone has to pay.
 Boston has the highest-paid bus drivers in the country.
 They’re not going to work for free.
 The fuelers, the mechanics — they’re not going to work for free.”
 He has argued that a free system would mean losing the $109 million generated by fares in 2019.
 Supporters of a free system dispute this, saying the system would cost $36 million and be paid for by a 2-cent rise in the city’s fuel tax.
 This month, the idea was endorsed by the editorial board of The Boston Globe.

 As architects, urbanists, and designers, our focus on public transport is often founded on aesthetics and new concepts, such as the Hyperloop or Uber Skyports.
 However, the ways in which existing systems are administrated and funded by government should also be at the forefront of the debate.
-Changing how people access and use existing public transport can prove far more cost-effective and environmentally responsible than proposing radical alternative transport alternatives that require the expenditure of new energy, materials, and finance.
+Changing how people access and use existing public transport can prove far more cost-effective and environmentally responsible than proposing radical transport alternatives that require the expenditure of new energy, materials, and finance.
 Those involved in the shaping of urban transport systems, be they architects, urbanists, or policymakers, must be prepared to be as bold and visionary with financial and economic infrastructures as they are with physical ones.
 The groundwork is already there.